By Gwenn Voelckers

 It is to this latter group that I dedicate this column.

 If the idea of dating in mid-life following the loss of a long-term relationship or marriage seems daunting, know that you are not alone.
 I’ve talked with many older women and men who have resigned themselves to “terminal singlehood,” after having tried unsuccessfully to enter the dating scene.
+But on the bright side, it’s still a possibility with sites such as Craigslist Texas.

 It only takes a few disappointments and rejections to send people running for cover.
 But like any challenge, if you approach dating with care, and put effort into how you look by purchasing casual short party dresses, a satisfying and lasting relationship is possible at any age.